Edit on github

 return default_input

-Step 3: In your DAG, import the get_schedule function using from orchestrate.python_scripts.get_schedule import get_schedule and pass in your desired schedule.
+Step 3: In your DAG, import the get_schedule function using from orchestrate.utils.get_schedule import get_schedule and pass in your desired schedule.

-ie) If your desired schedule is '0 1 * * *' then you will set schedule_interval=get_schedule('0 1 * * *') as seen in the example below.
+ie) If your desired schedule is '0 1 * * *' then you will set schedule=get_schedule('0 1 * * *') as seen in the example below.

 from pendulum import datetime